 Gerald L. Klein, MD is a board certified Allergist and Immunologist, and a board certified Pediatrician.
 He is an expert in Medical Affairs and Clinical Development and has published numerous scientific papers.
 He was a professor of Medicine and Pediatrics (Division of Basic and Applied Immunology) at University California, Irvine.
 Dr. Klein was a founder and CEO of Entera Health Inc., a biotherapeutics company.
 There, he created and managed both the clinical development and medical affairs programs.
 He was the Chief Medical Officer of Talecris/Grifols and he was also its VP of Medical and Clinical Affairs.
 During his tenure at Talecris, Dr. Klein was instrumental in creating a comprehensive safety and pharmacovigilance plan and helping the company gain a new neurological indication.
 Dr. Klein has also been CMO/VP Medical and Clinical Affairs at several specialty biopharmaceutical companies including: Dey/MerckKgAa: respiratory and allergy Clingenix: Pharmacogenomic (diabetes)/CRO; Specialty Labs/Pathway Diagnosis: Central and Specialty diagnostic laboratories; Oxygen Biotherapeutic/Tanex: Acute Brain Injury/Heart Failure.
 Dr. Klein began his career in industry by founding a CRO, San Diego Clinical Research Association, (SDCRA) where he served as CEO and CMO.
 SDCRA conducted studies in Dermatology, Infectious Disease, Neurology, Cardiology, Psychiatry, Nephrology, Pulmonology, Women’s Health, Surgery, and Allergy.
 SDCRA was sold to Quintiles, where Dr. Klein, was an SVP and worked in both Global Medical Affairs and Drug Development.
 Additionally, Dr. Klein has been on the Board of Directors of Nano Corp and Oxygen Biotherapeutics.

 Peter C. Johnson, MD is a University of Notre Dame and SUNY Upstate Medical University graduate.
 After General and Plastic Surgery training, Dr. Johnson practiced reconstructive surgery for ten years at U. Pittsburgh where he founded and was the first President of the Pittsburgh Tissue Engineering Initiative.
 Subsequent roles were co-founder/CEO of Tissue Informatics, EVP of Life Sciences, CMO and CBO of Icoria, EVP, Entegrion, Inc. and VP, Research and Development and Medical and Scientific Affairs of Vancive Medical Technologies, an Avery Dennison business.
-He presently serves as President and CEO of Scintellix, LLC and Chief Medical Advisor to Vancive Medical Technologies.
-He has chaired the Plastic Surgery Research Council, was President of the Pennsylvania Biotechnology Association and the Tissue Engineering Society, International (now TERMIS) and is presently the Co-Editor-in-Chief of the three-part Journal, Tissue Engineering.
-He serves on the board of the Transverse Myelitis Association, of MEDIC as well as the Industrial Technology Advisory Board, Michigan-Pittsburgh-Wyss Regenerative Medicine Resource Center and is on the Industry Advisory Board of the UNC/NC State Joint Program in Bioengineering.
-He is an Adjunct Professor of Biomedical Engineering at the University of North Carolina at Chapel Hill, of Biomedical Engineering at NC State and of Regenerative Medicine at Wake Forest University School of Medicine.
+He presently also serves as President and CEO of Scintellix, LLC.
+He has chaired the Plastic Surgery Research Council, was President of the Pennsylvania Biotechnology Association and the Tissue Engineering Society, International (now TERMIS).
+He serves on the board of the Transverse Myelitis Association, of MEDIC as well as the Industrial Technology Advisory Board, Michigan-Pittsburgh-Wyss Regenerative Medicine Resource Center, the North Carolina Tissue Engineering and Regenerative Medicine Society and is on the Industry Advisory Board of the UNC/NC State Joint Program in Bioengineering.
+He is an Adjunct Professor of Biomedical Engineering at the University of North Carolina at Chapel Hill, of Biomedical Engineering at NC State and Duke Universities and of Regenerative Medicine at Wake Forest University School of Medicine.
 He is an avid cook; fly fisherman, artist, novelist and is the proprietor of Lark Farm.

 Our Therapeutic Experience